Academia-API/Larson_Kapita_API/Responce.md

+# New in Larson-kapita APIs profile [!important Got to Profile](https://academia-api-profile--omegleelevenson.repl.co/)
 #### thank you very much for accepting the invitation we sent you

 #### all the regulations have been completed automatically in your academia file.